uikit/uikit-site/docs/pages/cover.md

 ## Component options

+Any of these options can be applied to the component attribute.
+Separate multiple options with a semicolon.

 | Option | Value | Default | Description |
 | --- | --- | --- | --- |
 | `automute` | Boolean | true | Tries to automute the iframe's video. |